-- The CBIO Minor provides you overlap with your respective computational and/or biological expertise, and challenges you to integrate new skills.
+- The CBIO Minor is intentionally designed to provide overlap with your respective computational and biological expertise while challenging you to integrate core concepts and skills.

-- A GPA of 2.250 or better is required in the courses that are used to satisfy the requirements for this minor.
+- A GPA of at least 2.000 (prior to December 2021 this threshold was 2.250) is required for the courses that are used to satisfy the requirements for this minor.

 Ready to enroll?

-Interested in enrolling in the CBIO Minor?
+Interest Form: Interested in enrolling in the CBIO Minor or finding out more?
 Start here!

-The CBIO Minor is brought to you by a partnership between the BioFrontiers Institute and the CU Department of Computer Science.
+The CBIO Minor is brought to you by a partnership between the BioFrontiers Institute and the Dept. of Computer Science.